Wodann/c-codegen-rs/book/04_statements/04_switch.md

 This is often not desired.
 Including a break statement at the end of each case redirects program flow to after the switch statement.

-As a GNU C extension, you can also specify a range of consecutive integer values in a single case label, like this:

-case low ... high:

-This has the same effect as the corresponding number of individual case labels, one for each integer value from low to high, inclusive.

-This feature is especially useful for ranges of ASCII character codes:

-case 'A' ...
-'Z':

-Be careful to include spaces around the ...; otherwise it may be parsed incorrectly when you use it with integer values.
-For example, write this:

-case 1 ...
-5:

-instead of this:

-case 1...5:

 It is common to use a switch statement to handle various possible values of errno.
 In this case a portable program should watch out for the possibility that two macros for errno values in fact have the same value, for example EWOULDBLOCK and EAGAIN.